 Still, I’m not complaining, our table has a lovely view of the riverside and the Thames Path with Hammersmith Bridge in the distance.

-Jack has finally made it and to whet our appetites, we chose some Rustica Olives and Trempettes – a delightful display of sliced baguette with three dips.
-The olives are flavoursome with a firm flesh, although I’m a bit embarrassed about taking the bones out of my mouth without looking a little too common…Anyway, I really want to take about the Trempettes.
+Jack has finally made it and to whet our appetites, we choose some Rustica Olives and Trempettes – a delightful display of sliced baguette with three dips.
+The olives are flavoursome with a firm flesh, although I’m a bit embarrassed about taking the bones out of my mouth without looking a little too common…anyway, I really want to talk about the Trempettes.

 I’m usually nervous about having bread first thing because obviously it’s stodgy and fills you up quickly, but this bread is surprisingly light.
 Jack and I happily tear pieces and scoop it into the dips.
 The olive oil and Balsamic vinegar dip is obviously delicious, you can’t go wrong with that combination, but I do have mixed feelings about the olive tapenade.